kfodex01/dsi-coding-challenge/README.md

 Thank you for considering Pioneer!
 This challenge is meant to be the next step in our interview process, after the phone screen you just passed (yay!)
 It will hopefully offer you a chance to showcase your skills and experience before the scheduled in-person interview where we'll ask you quite a few things about your solutions, in addition to the usual interview-y things.
 Bring your laptop!

-Please fork this repo and place your solutions, in the form of a single repo, in your GitHub account.
+Please fork this repo and place your solutions, as a single repo, in your GitHub account.
 [Provide us](TODO:add_email) a link when you're done.

 We hope that the requirements are clear but please [email us](TODO:add_email) in case you need any clarification.

 Requirements
 ------------

-Try to work through many of these parts as time and comfort permit.
-However, and at a bare minimum, we'd like to see you to complete the first three.
+At a bare minimum, we'd like to see you to complete the first three parts but please work through the remaining as time and comfort permit.

-All parts involve a single-endpoint RESTful API exposed at `/cities`.
-Your API should allow its clients to search through the data in `data/canada_usa_cities.tsv` which contains a big list of cities in the United States and Canada.
+You'll be designing a RESTful API that allows its clients to search through the datafile at `data/canada_usa_cities.tsv` in this repository which contains a big list of cities in the United States and Canada.
+All parts entail a single-endpoint exposed at `/cities`.
 It should return _at most_ 25 matches based on simple search criteria.
 Content-type should be `application/json` with the appropriate HTTP status code.
-Your assessment of a malformed request and how you handle other edge/test-cases is entirely up to you.
+Your assessment of a malformed request and how you handle other edge/test/unusual-cases is entirely up to you.

 ### Part One - Simplicity Itself

 Save your solution in a folder named `part_one` in your repo.

-Your API only searches for exact matches under the `name` field in the datafile.
+Your API _only_ searches for _exact_ matches under the `name` field in the datafile.

 ```
 GET /cities/Des Moines